 Smart folk always carry a book or their Kindle with them for just such eventualities.

 Lower back pain patients fill chiropractic clinics; it's what consumes more than half of our time.
 It could be a slipped disc, or a sacroiliac joint fixation that is putting the piriformis muscle into spasm.
-It may be causing numbness in tingling down the side of the leg, or a slipped disc; each and every case needs to thoroughly examined and the person reassured but it means that your chiropractor may be running late.
+It may be causing numbness in tingling down the side of the leg, or a lumbar facet syndrome; each and every case needs to thoroughly examined and the person reassured but it means that your chiropractor may be running late.

 There are a host of chiropractic conditions causing lower back pain, and quite a few medical ones too.